PolySync/polysync-core-cpp-examples/HelloWorldSubscriber/README.md

-### HelloWorld
+### HelloWorldSubscriber
-This code is part of a tutorial in which we demonstrate the basics of connecting to the PolySync bus to allow you to read and write information.
+This example is the most basic C++ application you can have that subscribes to data through high-level messages from the PolySync bus.

 ### Hardware requirements